About K’aayxada Adventure Camp

 -

-The Mount Moresby Adventure Camp Board of Directors worked with the Skidegate Haida Immersion Program Elders and then Board Member, Barb Wilson, to rename the organization.
+The Mount Moresby Adventure Camp Board of Directors worked with the Skidegate Haida Immersion Program Elders and the Cumshewa Matriarch, Dr. Kii’iljuus Barbara Wilson, to rename the organization.
 Today, the camp and the society are known by the Xaayda Kil name: K’aayxada, which is the Xaayda Kil name of Moresby Mountain.

 With the new name, many improvements have been made to the grounds and infrastructure at camp.

 The Forest Stewardship Program is held twice a year, in the Spring and the Fall.
-The Spring camps are held for Grade 6 Students as well as Grade 9 Students, while Fall camps are held for Grade 11 students from all island communities.
+The Spring camp is held for Grade 6 Students as well as Grade 9 Students.
 For the Grade 9 camp, we partner not only with SD50, but also the Archipelago Management Board, Parks Canada, and the Haida Watchmen Program.
-Every year, the Grade 9 Students have a unique opportunity to travel to Gwaii Haanas Park and Haida Heritage Reserve and stay at Hlk'yah GawGa Windy Bay and learn from the Watchmen there, as well as Gwaii Haanas Staff.
+Every year, the Grade 9 Students have a unique opportunity to travel to Gwaii Haanas Park and Haida Heritage Reserve and stay at Hlk'yah G̱awG̱a, Windy Bay and learn from the Watchmen there, as well as Parks Canada Staff.

 Gawu Kuns Siiwaay